 While we mentioned the natural 50% retracement, there is no guarantee that the index will bounce back towards its previous highs.
 Indeed, the previous 23.6% support line may turn into strong resistance.

-The least charitable view is that the traders using the Fibonacci are nothing more than sheep following the herd.
+The least charitable view is that the Fibonacci traders are nothing more than sheep following the herd.
 Even so, there’s value in knowing which way the herd is going.
 Therefore, it makes sense to incorporate at least an element of the Fibonacci theory into your investment strategy.
-If the support lines are indicating breakout or a fall through resistance this might attract your attention.
+If the support lines are indicating breakout or a fall-through resistance, this might attract your attention.
 However, what if long-term trend lines have also been broken?
-You now have two very strong indicators suggesting that the trend is changing.
-There could be a breakout on the upside or there could be a significant downside in the short-term.
+You now have two robust indicators suggesting that the trend is changing.
+There could be a breakout on the upside, or there could be a significant downside in the short term.
 You can now invest with a little more confidence.

 Like so many investment strategies, making the Fibonacci retracement principle work requires you to stick rigidly to the fundamentals.

-The most common Fibonacci ratios are 23.6%, 38.2%, 61.8% and then we have the inclusion of 76.4% and what many see as a natural retracement level 50%.
-We know how these figures are calculated, we know where they come from and this does give a degree of confidence.
-Whether they are relevant and dictate price movements or are simply a self-fulfilling prophecy, if you can ride the trend and get out at the right time surely they have served their purpose?
+The most common Fibonacci ratios are 23.6%, 38.2%, 61.8%, and then we have the inclusion of 76.4% and what many see as a natural retracement level 50%.
+We know how these figures are calculated.
+We know where they come from and that gives a degree of confidence.
+Whether they are relevant and dictate price movements or simply a self-fulfilling prophecy, if you can ride the trend and get out at the right time, haven’t they served their purpose?

-The reality is that no chart analysis strategy is perfect and this certainly applies to the Fibonacci retracement theory.
-It may not work when it comes to cryptocurrencies for example if we don’t see the emergence of a swing low or a swing high – there is nothing on which to base the degree of swing.
-It is also up to the trader to spot these swing lows and swing highs because sometimes there can be a temptation to “see what you want to see” as opposed to seeing the real picture.
+The reality is that no chart analysis strategy is perfect, which applies to the Fibonacci retracement theory.
+It may not work when it comes to cryptocurrencies.
+For example, if we don’t see the emergence of a swing low or a swing high – there is nothing on which to base the degree of swing.
+It is also up to the trader to spot these swing lows and swing highs because sometimes there can be a temptation to “see what you want to see” instead of seeing the real picture.
 Emotion is often the nemesis of traders!